Claustrophobia: Extreme or irrational fear of confined places.

 I guess.
 I don’t know.

-I fear that this claustrophobia or panic or whatever it is might be getting worse.
 The feeling of being trapped or like you can’t breathe and time is standing still is COMPLETELY TERRIFYING.
 You feel like you just cannot bear it.
-So, at least I have gained empathy for people who are claustrophobic, I guess.
+So, I have gained empathy for people who are claustrophobic.